Connotation Meaning

 Neutral Connotation

-• Table: Typically does not carry any emotional weight; it simply refers to a piece of furniture.
+• Table: Usually not a word that has any emotional weight around it; it just kind of refers to a piece of furniture.

-• Dog: Generally neutral but can take on different connotations depending on context (loyalty or danger).
+• Dog: Usually neutral but can carry different meanings according to context (faithfulness or danger).

 Importance Of Connotation